python/mypy/docs/source/generics.rst

 Since the patterns described above are quite common, mypy supports a simpler syntax, introduced in :pep:`673`, to make them easier to use.
-Instead of introducing a type variable and using an explicit annotation for ``self``, you can import the special type ``typing.Self`` that is automatically transformed into a type variable with the current class as the upper bound, and you don't need an annotation for ``self`` (or ``cls`` in class methods).
+Instead of introducing a type parameter and using an explicit annotation for ``self``, you can import the special type ``typing.Self`` that is automatically transformed into a method-level type parameter with the current class as the upper bound, and you don't need an annotation for ``self`` (or ``cls`` in class methods).
 The example from the previous section can be made simpler by using ``Self``:

 .. code-block:: python